uw-loci/SETI/Embedding Protocol/Embedding Image Analysis/README.md

 --- Launch the command terminal from Anaconda Navigator
 --- Type in Commands:
 --- conda install -c conda-forge ipywidgets beakerx
+- Install scikit-image
+--- In Anaconda Navigator switch to the Environments tab
+--- Change the displayed package list to Not installed
+--- Search for scikit-image
+--- Select the scikit-image package from the list
+--- Select Apply
 - On the Jupyter Notebooks Panel select install
 - Once installed select launch